Police: 84 neglected Great Danes seized, most from mansion

 WOLFEBORO, N.H.
 (AP) — Police and animal welfare workers in New Hampshire say they’ve seized 84 neglected Great Danes, most of them from an eight-bedroom mansion that had floors covered with feces.

-They say at least some of the dogs and puppies had eye and skin problems, and infections.
-An emergency shelter was set up for the animals.
+“There was just feces everywhere,” Lindsay Hamrick, New Hampshire state director of The Humane Society of the United States, said Monday.
+“The dogs were sliding on it.
+We were sliding on it.”

+Hamrick’s organization brought in two veterinarians to examine the dogs and puppies.
+She said many of the animals have eye problems, skin conditions and viral infections that are contagious to other dogs.
+An emergency shelter was set up.
+Hamrick said the dogs can’t go to foster homes or be adopted during the criminal proceedings because they are considered evidence.

-The homeowner, Christina Fay, was charged with two counts of animal cruelty Friday.
+The homeowner, Christina Fay, was charged Friday with two counts of animal cruelty.
 Police say she ran a business from the home called De La Sang Monde Great Danes.

-A message at the business phone number said the voice mailbox was full and an email came back as undeliverable.
-A Facebook message wasn’t immediately returned.

 Most Read Stories